"We should not impose regularity where it does not exist." --TedNelson

 Optional features include:

 - Optional schemas or "rigidity flags" on tables which require some columns to be statically defined, required, and/or possibly column types defined also.
 A trigger-like mechanism would be used similar to "On row change, if field foo less than 2 characters in length, then abandon change with the message 'foo is bad...'".
 This will allow a gradual transition to the static model if needed.
+Thus, one could make a given database instance "static" just like current RDBMS by supplying sufficient restrictions/validation.
 For example rapid prototyping may favor the dynamic approach, but later we may want to put some rules (such as types, validation, "required") in place when the model solidifies and matures.
 Maybe some columns will be "static" and others left dynamic.
 See below for a list of possible incremental constraints.
+The approach is generally analogous to DualTypingLanguages.

 - Uniqueness guarantees - The option of having key- or record-based unique record verification.
 (Without such, the DB may not qualify as "relational" in a pure sense, but rather BagAtational.
 However, every row automatically gets an "auto-number" key.)